-For an easy Winter or Christmas craft, this penguin footprint craft activity is sure to be a hit with your kids!
-My kids loved stamping their feet and turning their little footprints into penguins.
+For an easy winter or Christmas craft, this penguin footprint craft is fun to make!
 The best part is you’ll get to treasure this craft as a keepsake for many years too!
 And don’t forget to put the date on the back so you can remember how old your kids were when they made them.

 RELATED: Handprint Penguin

 Penguin Footprint Craft

 If you’d rather not get feet a little messy, see our handprint penguins.
 No paint involved and just as much fun!